Maksim-jmb/agent2/README.md

 first try at making a video with obs - turned out blurry - need to look up better settings for OBS ...but you can get the gist of what this does.
 Quick run thru of the agents, then layouts and startup of Vfx3,4,5 - partyframe buttons for RR at the end - also put in a relaygroup for ranged RR
 https://www.youtube.com/watch?v=cyTmA_B0oS0 for the vid

+side note: just got this playable today - up until today, it kept crashing clients swapping from fixed to vfx layout and using RR
+ran thru a bunch of things trying to figure it out -  once i disabled highlighter and performance, it was playable
+messing with highlighter code to see if i can figure it out.  possibly onFrame, testing out MouseEnter/Exit atm.